Known4225/turtle/README.md

 turtle allows you to use openGL to draw on an application window like a canvas.
 Using `turtleGoto()`, `turtlePenDown()`, and `turtlePenUp()`, objects can be drawn on the screen.
 Turtle can also directly "blit" shapes to the screen using `turtleCircle()` and `turtleQuad()`.
 Turtle also includes functionality to detect keyboard and mouse clicks, using the `turtleKeyPressed()` and `turtleMouseDown()` functions.

+## TurtleTextures

+a version of turtle that allows textures to be loaded and rendered on the screen

 ## TurtleText

 turtleText extends the functionality of turtle to allow text to be drawn to the screen using the `turtleTextWriteString()` and `turtleTextWriteUnicode()` functions.
 A custom font file `fontBez.tgl` is included with the project which supports the latin, greek, and cyrillic alphabets as well as a variety of common characters.